 Decide which dashboards you want to link and how you want to link between them.
 Which dashboard will be at the upper level, and which will be at the lower level?
 How do you want to drill down from the upper dashboard to the lower dashboard?

 EXAMPLE In a Top Phrase Categories dashboard (the upper dashboard), you want to click a category and drill down to the Top Phrases in Category dashboard (the lower dashboard) with information about the phrases in that category.

 Decide how you want to filter the data.

 EXAMPLE You want to filter a Top Phrase Categories dashboard by group, team, and dates.

 - Create all the reports you want to connect across the layers of your drill-through dashboard.
-See the Calabrio ONE User Guide for instructions to create reports.
 These reports must contain any filters that you want to apply across the drill-through layers.